tug74295/CanvasBot/README.md

 2. A Canvas API Token: https://kb.iu.edu/d/aaja

 After obtaining both of these, put them in a file called .env in the same directory as main.
 In this file, initialize the Discord token as a string called "DISCORD" and the Canvas token as a string called "CANVAS."
 Then you can make whatever changes you'd like to the code, and by running main the bot should be up and running!

+# Installing Dependencies
+Ensure you have Python installed(3.8+).
+Then, install the required dependencies:

+pip install -r requirements.txt